 Mental illness is a term that suggests that someone is sick, their thoughts are distorted and their views are wrong.
-What if there were a paradigm shift were we viewed mental illness not as a sickness or pathological condition but rather an experience of discomfort, distress and mental pressure that is a normal part of life?
+What if there were a paradigm shift where we viewed mental illness not as a sickness or pathological condition but rather an experience of discomfort, distress and mental pressure that is a normal part of life?

 The acceptance of labels such as ‘clinical depression’ would no longer include an inherently negative or defective state of being but would rather be viewed as an experience of low mood and varying levels of distress that come from this.
 We would see ‘depression’ as a fluid moving series of mood states that fluctuate naturally over time and also in response to situations.
 How would this change the way we treat mental illness?